leonlinsx/minimal-mistakes/_posts/2020-02-01-month-draft.md

 I agree.
 As can be inferred from my writing, I'm biased towards experimenting.
 You don't know what you don't know, and you can't find out until you try.
 There's too many slide decks and too much theorising compared to people actually executing, since the former is easier to do and still feels productive, whereas the latter is harder and uncomfortable.
 Unless the flaw is going to ruin your business - and few do - err on the side of getting things done \[34\].

 I like the idea of rough consensus because I ~~care about very little~~ prefer efficient meetings.
 Since most organisations incentivise people to speak up, you usually end up with more opinions and objections than needed.
-While adopting a rough consensus approach seems against the principle of inclusivity, it likely increases effecctiveness in decision making.
+While adopting a rough consensus approach seems against the principle of inclusivity, it likely increases effectiveness in decision making.

 **Shoutouts**